macs3-project/MACS/docs/hmmratac.md

 ### `-n NAME`/ `--name NAME`
 Name for this experiment, which will be used as a prefix to generate output file names.
 DEFAULT: "NA"

-### `--cutoff-analysis-only`

- Only run the cutoff analysis and output a report.
-After generating the report, the process will stop.
-The report will help user decide the three crucial parameters for `-l`, `-u`, and `-c`.
-So it's highly recommanded to run this first!
-Please read the report and instructions in `Choices of cutoff values` on how to decide the three crucial parameters

 ### `--modelonly`
  This option will only generate the HMM model as a JSON file and quit.
 This model can then be applied using the `--model` option.
 Default: False